Chrigi2486/CTModsLC/README.md

 Currently it increases your sprint speed and spawns all spawnable scrap at your location when you use the flashlight

 ### GoOutWithABangMod
-Spawns a mine on player and triggers it when they die, unless they die to an explosion, strangulation (masked, braken) or unknown
+Spawns a mine on player and triggers it when they die, unless they die to explosion, strangulation (masked, braken), suffocation (mask, centipede) or unknown

 ### KarmaForBeingAnnoyingMod
 Blows up the player who uses any of the annoying scrap that makes sound (clown horn, blow horn, ...)